kaeeraa/kaede/docs/PLAN.md

 and!! to make custom layouts even easier to do, we can use a <Teleport /> for each page

 plugins will change some state for <Teleport /> to mount a page component on the page change to somewhere

+___

+wait, but why am I using a global store?
+This can be implemented with a simple top-level state in the App.vue buh
 </details>

 ## Extensions